meteor/meteor/README.md

 <a id="roles-migration" name="roles-migration"></a>
 ### Migration to 3.0

+If you are currently using this package in a version older than 2.x, please upgrade to 2.0 by running the migration script required there: https://github.com/Meteor-Community-Packages/meteor-roles/tree/v2#migration-to-20

-In meteor-roles 3.0, functions are mostly backwards compatible with 2.0, but roles are stored differently in the database.
+In meteor-roles 3.0, functions are mostly backwards compatible with 2.x, but roles are stored differently in the database.
 Please take a backup of the `users` collection before migrating.
 To migrate the database to the new schema, run `Meteor._forwardMigrate2()` on the server:

 ```bash
 meteor shell